 Student Referral Program

-To increase students' chances of academic success, the Student Referral Program enables faculty to refer "at risk" students to the University Advising Center for additional support and guidance.
-Referrals may be made at any point in the semester, though the sooner we can meet with the student, the better the chance for a positive outcome.
+To increase students' chances of academic success, the Student Referral Program enables individuals (faculty, staff, and students themselves) to refer "at risk" students to the University Advising Center for additional support and guidance.
+Referrals may be made at any point in the semester, though the sooner the student can meet with us, the better the chance for a positive outcome.

 Who should be referred?

 Any UMass Boston undergraduate student can be referred.
 If the faculty member has been unsuccessful in resolving an issue, they may refer students for one or more of the reasons listed below:

 - Personal issues affecting academics

 - Unresponsiveness to faculty email outreach